Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 	_Completing the SharePoint Products Configuration Wizard_

 1. Now, you will enable Anonymous Access in your SharePoint Server.
-To do this, open **SharePoint Central Administration** from **Start | All Programs | Microsoft SharePoint 2010 Products**.
+To do this, open **SharePoint Central Administration**.

 1. In the **Central Administration** section, under **Application Management**, click **Manage web applications** link.